Liam-Dow/farcaster-fid-proofs/README.md

+📌 Note: I created this as a data source for an onchain screener app to help determine a social trust score, the script simply retrieves and stores publicly accessible data from Farcaster.

 # Retrieve & Store Farcaster Proofs

 A multithreaded Python script designed to efficiently scrape and store Farcaster user proofs (FID, username, and owner address) in a SQLite database.